micmejia/bible-dump/AMPC/2 Chronicles/2 Chr 2.md

-The son of a woman of the daughters of [^b]Dan; his father was a man of Tyre.
+The son of a woman of the daughters of Dan; his father was a man of Tyre.
 He is a trained worker in gold, silver, bronze, iron, stone, and wood; in purple, blue, and crimson colors, and in fine linen; and also to engrave any type of engraving and to carry out any design given him, with your skilled men and those of my lord, David your father.